MafaldaSFerreira/physalia_adaptation_course-2024/05_day5/Tutorial_Day5_FunctionalAnn.md

 ### Prepare a file with the correspondence between transcripts and gene ontology terms
 Again, as we are using a non-model organism (and a dummy genome), there is no database of our transcriptome and GO terms in the library, so we will build it.

 We have prepared a simplified annotation of the transcripts, and removed duplicates as much as possible.
-In fact, when a genome gets annotated, or when contigs from a transcriptome are aligned to a genome, one may have mutliple matches, which in turn may inflate our calculations.
+In fact, when a genome gets annotated, or when contigs from a transcriptome are aligned to a genome, one may have multiple matches, which in turn may inflate our calculations.
 This also occurs when one SNP overlaps with a gene which has several transcripts - the SNP will have as many annotations as the number of transcripts.
 This needs to be taken into account by removing multiple matches:
 ```R
 transcript_info = read.table("06_go/transcript_go_simplified.txt", header = TRUE, stringsAsFactors = FALSE, sep = "\t")
 head(transcript_info)